jhap1982/giveituruguay/2004/2004-06-05 - Nürburgring (Rock Am Ring), Nürburg, Germany/README.md

 ## Setlist

-Can't Stop
+1. Can't Stop
-Emit Remmus
+2. Emit Remmus
-Around the World
+3. Around the World
-Hard Headed Woman part of JOHN
+4. Hard Headed Woman part of JOHN
-Scar Tissue
+5. Scar Tissue
-By the Way
+6. By the Way
-Brandy (You're a Fine Girl)
+7. Brandy (You're a Fine Girl)
-Tiny Dancer part of JOHN
+8. Tiny Dancer part of JOHN
-Otherside
+9. Otherside
-The Guns of Brixton tease
+10. The Guns of Brixton tease
-My Lovely Man
+11. My Lovely Man
-The Zephyr Song
+12. The Zephyr Song
-Get on Top
+13. Get on Top
-Mini-Epic (Kill for Your Country)
+14. Mini-Epic (Kill for Your Country)
-Throw Away Your Television
+15. Throw Away Your Television
-Don't You Ever Leave jam
+16. Don't You Ever Leave jam
-Californication
+17. Californication
-Transmission tease
+18. Transmission tease
-Right on Time
+19. Right on Time
-Parallel Universe
+20. Parallel Universe
-ENCORE BREAK
+<br>ENCORE BREAK
-Jam
+21. Jam
-Under the Bridge
+22. Under the Bridge
-Black Cross
+23. Black Cross
-Give It Away
+24. Give It Away
-Outro Jam
+25. Outro Jam

 ## Notes